 Best Mattress for Side Sleepers

-Our Editors’ recommended mattress for side sleepers avoiding back and hip pain is Amerisleep’s AS3.
-Amerisleep makes and sells five mattresses, each range in firmness and are recommended for types of sleepers.
+Our Editors’ recommended mattress for side sleepers is Amerisleep’s AS3.
+Amerisleep makes and sells five mattresses, each range in firmness and is recommended for types of sleepers.
 On their website, they specify their AS3 is a medium firmness and recommended for side, back, and combination sleepers alike.

 Amerisleep designs their AS3 to be an even mix of comfort and support, so it shouldn’t feel too soft or too firm.
 Plus, because it’s versatile enough to mold to most body types, it’s Amerisleep’s most popular mattress.